Trebeaux/V-Cast_IDEX_Duet3mini5/README.md

 # V-Cast_IDEX_Duet3mini5
 A list of the various configs and macros needed to get your V-Cast _Wide Boy_ IDEX up and going.
 The wiring for this config is different than the one on RatRig's Google drive.
-Verify that you have the proper wiring/pin asignments if you use this config.
-I have attached the wiring diagram that I used below<br>
+Verify that you have the proper wiring/pin asignments if you use this config.<br>

 ***This configuration uses "Origin at Center".
 If you use this configuration, MAKE SURE YOU SET YOUR SLICER SETTINGS ACCORDINGLY***<br>
 Several macros in this repository use conditional gcodes.
 Make sure you are on RRF v3.3 or higher to ensure compatibility.<br>